thecodingmachine/graphqlite/docs/external_type_declaration.md

 The `ProductType` class is actually a **service**.
 You can therefore inject dependencies in it.

+<div class="alert alert-warning"><strong>Heads up!</strong> The <code>ProductType</code> class must exist in the container of your application and the container identifier MUST be the fully qualified class name.<br/><br/>
+If you are using the Symfony bundle (or a framework with autowiring like Laravel), this is usually not an issue as the container will automatically create the controller entry if you do not explicitly declare it.</div>

-The first parameter of the `id` field is the *resolved object* we are working on.
+In methods with a `@Field` annotaiton, the first parameter is the *resolved object* we are working on.
 Any additional parameters are used as arguments.

 ## `@SourceField` annotation